Olamyy/oldone/content/articles/understanding-the-sklearn-design/understanding-the-sklearn-design.md

 ## Other Principles
 Asides consistency, a number of other principles the sklearn library tries to adhere by include:

-1. Inspection : This provides a reasonable interface to retrieve/inspect data from objects.
-For example, estimator hyperparameters are made to be directly accessible via public instance and their learnt parameters are are also accessible via public instance variables with an underscore suffix
+1. Inspection: This provides a reasonable interface to retrieve/inspect data from objects.
+For example, estimator hyperparameters are made to be directly accessible via public instance and their learnt parameters are also accessible via public instance variables with an underscore suffix

 2. Composition
     Blocks of code were placed together in an attempt to ensure reusability and reduce class proliferation.
 This, for example makes it easy to create a feature union from a sequence of transformers